github-of-jc/nodetest2/README.md

 i need a clear way to store the data for now, need to store all the fields of the action into a table is good...

+##20200113
+just need for it to run non-stop locally and put it in the local mongodb for now... let global.js call the fav_tweet script